bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Application Programming Interfaces (APIs) are the way that different pieces of software are able to interact with each other.

-As the “What Is An API?” article below describes, an API is like a menu at a restaurant.
+As the “What Is An API? " article below describes, an API is like a menu at a restaurant.
 When thinking of APIs from a client-side perspective you are the customer who is ordering food, while comparatively, when thinking of APIs from a server-side perspective you are the restaurant making/delivering the food.

 As a client/customer, you don’t have to worry about how the food is sourced or made.
 You simply just have to know the phone number of the restaurant, order a dish that’s on the menu, and it will be delivered to you.